-2. Selecting Particular Rows & Columns to Make the Cells Same Size in Excel
+2. Selecting Particular Excel Rows and columns to Make the Same Size for All Cells

 Now I’ll show you how to resize only a specified number of selected columns.
 Let’s do it with the previous datasheet.

-- At first, select Column A with the mouse.
+- First, select Column A with the mouse.

 - Secondly, press the SHIFT key.

 - Thirdly, holding the SHIFT key & without releasing, tap on Column B with the mouse.
 This will select columns A & B together.

 - Like the previous method, do the same now.
 Choose the Column Width command & an input box will appear.

 - At this time, type the number you want as the Column width.

 - Consequently, press ENTER on the keyboard or click OK with the mouse.